Two Chevrons Apart

 • Big TV shows of the year (not premiers): The Gentle Touch, The Benny Hill Show Family Fortunes, London Night Out and Play Your Cards Right.

-• Brookside and Countdown form part of the opening night for Channel 4.
+• Brookside and Countdown formed part of the opening night for Channel 4.

 • BBC sitcom 'Allo 'Allo, Cheers, Family Ties, The Young Ones, Wogan and Knight Rider aired for the first time.